 Perfect Dutch Oven for Seniors (recommendation 2 to 2.5 quart)

-Many seniors choose to convert or go back to Dutch Ovens cooking once they realize how versatile and straightforward this option is.
+Many seniors choose to convert or go back to Dutch Oven cooking once they realize how versatile and straightforward this option is.
 A Dutch Oven can go from burner to oven and is perfect for one-pot meals.
 It sure beats having to use multiple types of pans for a single dish.

 Needless to say, if you are of a distinguished age, please be careful not to use Dutch ovens that are simply too heavy to be practical.